couchbase/cbft/DESIGN.md

 meet replication constraints.
 Instead, creating new replica PIndexes on remaining nodes should happen only later when the user starts a rebalance operation.

+The ns-server needs a to-be-specified way, then, of telling MCP to not to re-plan, where the MCP should instead treat the existing post-failover plan as acceptable.

 ## Graceful Failover and Cooling Down